1946 Railway Air Services Dakota crash: Aircraft

 The Dakota involved made its first flight in 1944 as Douglas C-47A 42-92633 military transport of the United States Army Air Force (USAAF) and had Douglas serial number 12455, it was transferred to the Royal Air Force (RAF) as KG420.
 KG420 was registered to Railway Air Services as a Dakota 3 in March 1946 with the British registration G-AGZA, powered by 2 Pratt & Whitney R-1830-92 Twin Wasp engines.

 Crash

-The Railway Air Services Dakota was ready to depart from Northolt Aerodrome, London, United Kingdom on a scheduled service to Glasgow Airport on behalf of Scottish Airways and had a total of four crew and one passenger on board.
+The Railway Air Services Dakota was ready to depart from Northolt Aerodrome, London, United Kingdom on a scheduled service to Renfrew Airport (Glasgow) on behalf of Scottish Airways and had a total of four crew and one passenger on board.
 The aircraft had been de-iced since it was a cold, snowy evening which had delayed the departure.
 While the Dakota was waiting the temperature dropped and snow began falling which froze on the wings.
 The aircraft was finally ready for departure and taxied into position for take-off.
 The snow storm had closed the airport to incoming traffic and outbound traffic was subject to long delays.
 The aircraft had been waiting for more than an hour for clearance.
 When the flight received clearance, the pilot ran the engines up to 45.5 inches of manifold pressure and 2,500 RPM.